 Who controls and manages the business during the divorce?

 Unfortunately, the ideal outcome is not always the reality.
-You, or your spouse, may find it too emotionally difficult to continue to operate the business together as partners during your divorce.
+You, or your spouse, may find it too emotionally difficult to continue to operate the business together during your divorce.
 In this case, the first place to start is the company’s operational documents, such as a partnership or operating agreement.
 These agreements may outline the respective roles and responsibilities of managers and provide clarity on who is responsible for ultimate decision making within the business.
-If this is not made clear in the documents, it may be necessary to file a request with the court for exclusive control or some other temporary management arrangement.
+If this is not made clear in the documents, you may need to file a request with the court for exclusive control or some other temporary management arrangement.

 How is income from the business distributed during the divorce?

 Ensuring fair distribution of income during this period is essential.
-In the case of many small businesses, the profits generated and distributed to owners provide for a significant amount of the income for the marital household.
-In cases where one spouse retains full control of the business and associated profits, this can create a significant short-term financial hardship for the non-active spouse if they no longer receive a portion of company profits.
+In many small businesses, the profits generated and distributed to owners provide for a significant amount of the income for the marital household.
+In cases where one spouse retains full control of the business, the non-active spouse may encounter significant short-term financial hardship if they no longer receive a portion of company profits.

-Once more, in a perfect world both spouses continue to communicate and come to an agreement early on about how distributions will be shared and how the record is kept of the company income, expenses, and profits during the divorce process.
+In a perfect world, both spouses continue to communicate and come to an agreement early on about how distributions will be shared and how the record will be kept of the company income, expenses, and profits during the divorce process.
 Again, though, this outcome may be too idealistic.
-It is common practice that during a divorce temporary spousal support is requested and granted by the courts.
-In these cases, the profits of the business are considered a resource by the payor spouse when calculating their ability to pay.
+It is common practice for one party to request temporary spousal support during a divorce.
+If the court grants this request, the profits of the business are considered a resource by the payor spouse when calculating their ability to pay.

 How will the business be divided when the divorce is finalized?